Ohlivier/WizLib/readme.md

 # WizLib
-Simple library to control WIZ lights on a local network
+Simple Java library to control WIZ lights on a local network

 ## How-To